-The Plaintiff presented a Summons with Notice and Affidavit of Plaintiff
+The Plaintiff presented a Summons with Notice and Affidavit of Plaintiff constituting the facts of the matter.

 The Defendant has appeared and waived his right to answer.

 The Court accepted written proof of non-military service.

 The Plaintiff's address is 111 Main Street, Queens, NY 11356, and social security number is 111-11-111.
 The Defendant's address is 222 Main Street, Queens, NY 11356, and social security number is 222-22-2222.